Churchill magazine

 What can invalidate your car insurance policy?

-When you take out car insurance, your insurer will highlight your policy’s key facts and exclusions, and you should check your policy document when you receive it.
+When you take out car insurance, your insurer will highlight your policy’s key facts and exclusions, so you should check your policy document when you receive it.

-To help you stay covered, we’ve also put together a list of the most common ways drivers invalidate their car insurance.
+It’s illegal to drive without valid car insurance.
+So, to help you stay covered and avoid a nasty surprise, we’ve put together a list of the most common ways drivers invalidate their car insurance.

 Modifications

-Thinking about adding some tinted windows, a body kit or even a new suspension to your car?
-Let your insurer know.
+Thinking about adding some alloys, a body kit, or even a new suspension to your car?
+If so, you’ll need to let your insurer know.

 Driving penalties